tellary/pcr-sniper/README.md

 It keeps searching until an appointment matching your criteria becomes available.

-This program does literally what One Medical suggests you should do.
+This program does exactly what One Medical suggests you should do.
 It "checks back regularly" to see if appointments became available.
 Here is that the One Medical site says, literally:

 ![](data/check_back.png)